 Homemade cornbread is slightly sweet with a tender crumb.
 Pair this easy quick bread with chili, soup or serve at your Thanksgiving dinner.

-How to make homemade cornbread
+Overview: How to make cornbread

 Cornbread calls for yellow stone-ground cornmeal, flour, sugar, baking powder, baking soda, salt, eggs, buttermilk, milk and butter.
-Mix the dry ingredients in one bowl and the milks and eggs in another.
-Stir the two together just until combined (avoid oxer-mixing!)
-Stir the butter in last.

-Bake the cornbread in an 8×8 baking dish at 425 F for 25 minutes.
+- Bake the cornbread in an 8×8 baking dish at 425 F for 25 minutes.
 This high temperature will make the outside perfectly golden and slightly crusty while the inside stays moist.
 Let the cornbread cool for 10 minutes in the pan and serve warm.

-Cornbread can be reheated in the oven at 350 F for 5 to 10 minutes.
+Homemade cornbread can be reheated in the oven at 350 F for 5 to 10 minutes.
 Serve warm with butter or as a side to your meal.

 Cornbread can be frozen for up to two months if properly wrapped.
 Let cornbread cool completely and don’t cut.
 Use plastic wrap to tightly wrap the cornbread.
 Wrap it again with aluminum foil.
 When ready to eat, remove wrapping, place cornbread back in the 8×8 pan and bake at 350 until heated through.